nearit/Android-UI-Bindings/docs/PERMISSIONS_UTILS.md

 - `isBleAvailable(Context context)`: returns true if BLE hardware/software is available on the device

 - `isAirplaneModeOn(Context context)`: returns true if airplane/flight mode has been turned ON

+- `areNotificationsEnabled(Context context)`: true if notifications are enabled, false otherwise